-First and most important to me is his life long support for his own Catholic Faith.
+His life long support for his own Catholic Faith never changed and is impressive.
 He often expressed his love for the religion.
 So many intellectuals are quick to tell you that they are not "believers".
 It seems to be a badge of honor for them.
-WFB never lost his faith.

 (Wow, her books won't be on my recommended reading list)